Microsoft Windows NT 3.51 [build 1057] (May 1995 - December 2001)

 VIA Technologies - Via Service Pack.

 For newer controllers visit UniATA - Universal (E)IDE/(S)ATA driver for Windows NT3/NT4/2000/XP/2003.
 It supports a wide range of SATA/PATA controllers (see BM_DEVS.H in UniATA sources) but only in these modes: when you set 'AHCI' (experimental since summer 2012), 'Native IDE' or 'Legacy IDE' option in your computer's BIOS.
 RAIDs are unsupported.
-In most cases SCSIPORT.SYS fix is REQUIRED, problem described here.
+In some cases SCSIPORT.SYS fix is REQUIRED, problem described here.

 For optical drives (CD, DVD, etc.) I recommend DVDWriteNow or Patch for cdrom.sys (NT4) :